 After WW1 much changed on the Estate, but some things remained the same: in matters of etiquette (according to Sonia Keppel, later married to Roland Cubitt) women had to wear elbow-length white gloves at dinner, and Maud, 2nd Lady Ashcombe, was resolutely against the more relaxed modern manners.
 However, death duties after George, 1st Lord Ashcombe, died in 1917 led to the 1921 sale at the Red Lion Hotel of outlying portions of the Denbies Estate in and near Dorking (including Sondes Place), meadows and ground rents.
 Many of the cottages were bought by existing tenants.
 The sale of the properties and 261 acres raised over £30,000.
 After 1926 a middle-class housing estate was built on the lower slopes of the hillside (on, and near, Ashcombe Road).

 Denbies Mansion was replaced by a smaller but still splendid house converted from the old laundry and stables.
-Lord Ashcombe lived there and farmed the Estate until his death in 1962.
-Subsequently, in 1984 his son Henry, 4th Lord Ashcombe, moved to Sudeley Castle, Gloucestershire, when he married its chatelaine, and the remnants of the Estate and the house were sold to (Sir) Adrian White who set up the extensive vineyards of Denbies Wine Estate.
+Lord Ashcombe lived there and farmed the Estate until his death in 1982.
+Subsequently, in 1984 his son Henry, 4th Lord Ashcombe, moved to Sudeley Castle, Gloucestershire, when he married its chatelaine.
+The Estate and the house were sold to (Sir) Adrian White who set up the extensive vineyards of Denbies Wine Estate.
+In 2021 Sir Adrian sold the house, but retained most of the Estate, the winery and the vineyards.

 This is a composite list of the sources consulted.
 Many are viewable online via Ancestry, Find My Past and Free BMD